G'MIC is a full-featured open-source

 CeCILL free software licenses (LGPL-like and/or GPL-compatible).

-generic image datasets, ranging from 1D scalar signals to 3D+t sequences of multi-spectral volumetric images, hence including 2D color images.
+generic image datasets, ranging from 1D scalar signals to 3D+t sequences of multi-spectral volumetric images, which naturally include 2D color images.

 We provide these different G'MIC user interfaces:

-1 - gmic, a command-line tool to use the G'MIC image processing features from a shell.
+1 - gmic, a command-line tool for using G'MIC's image processing features from a shell.

-In this setting, G'MIC may be seen as a friendly companion to the ImageMagick
+In this context, G'MIC can be viewed as a friendly companion to the ImageMagick

 or GraphicsMagick software suites.

-2 - G'MIC-Qt, a plug-in to bring G'MIC capabilities
+2 - G'MIC-Qt, a plug-in designed to bring G'MIC's capabilities

 Photoshop,